star-micronics/star-cloudprnt-for-woocommerce/readme.md

 Typically, print jobs are triggered via user configurable action hooks that are set-up by `star_cloudprnt_setup_order_handler()` that can be found in [order-handler.inc.php](order-handler.inc.php).

 ##### Triggering a print from your own code
 In each case, these actions are handled by calling `star_cloudprnt_trigger_print($order_id)`, passing in the order id to be printed.
-Third party plugins can potentially cann this function directly to trigger printing.
+Third party plugins can potentially call this function directly to trigger printing.

 ##### Triggering a print from your own code by AJAX